artisticLogicMK/animate4vue/README.md

 ## Usage
 ---
-There are two primary ways to integrate animations into your Vue component:
+Animate4vue seamlessly integrates with Vue's `<Transition>` and `<TransitionGroup>` components, giving you the flexibility to add animations with ease.
+There are two primary methods for incorporating animations with these components:
-### 1. Using Vue's Transitions Components.
+### 1. Through direct invocation.
-`<Transition>` for animating single elements:
+This involves applying animations directly by hooking into the lifecycle events of Transition components.
+Here’s how you can do it:
 ```html
 <script setup>
 import { puffIn, puffOut } from 'animate4vue';